 PLEASE READ ALSO THE IMPORTANT SAFETY INFORMATION “CARD” IN YOUR ROOM.

 - All cabins have their own air-conditioning unit which can be adjusted for your comfort.
-During the coolest months (November to February) we recommend at night to use the “Fan only” option and keep the window open.
+During the coolest months (November to February) we recommend at night to use the “Fan only” option.

 - Please NEVER leave the Air-condition “ON” with the window open.